← Previous · All Episodes · Next →

 Matt Heywood:

 And that was super fun.
 I loved it.
-And when I was doing that, I was in my 3rd year and the team that I joined, the team captain was a 1st year engineering student.
+And when I was doing that, I was in my third year and the team that I joined, the team captain was a first year engineering student.
 So he had just started at UVic.
 He's one of our tutors now.

 Matt Heywood: